rails/webpacker/README.md

 }
 ```

-Now, if you import any `.json` files inside your javascript they will be processed
+Now if you import('data.json') any `.json` files inside your javascript
-via `json-loader`
+they will be processed using `json-loader`.
+Voila!

 ### Paths

-By default, webpacker offers simple conventions for where the javascript app files and compiled webpack bundles will go in your rails app,
+By default, webpacker ships with simple conventions for where the javascript
+app files and compiled webpack bundles will go in your rails app,
 but all these options are configurable from `config/webpacker.yml` file.

-The configuration for what Webpack is supposed to compile by default rests on the convention that every file in `app/javascript/packs/*`**(default)**
+The configuration for what Webpack is supposed to compile by default rests
+on the convention that every file in `app/javascript/packs/*`**(default)**
-or whatever you set the `source_entry_path` in the `webpacker.yml` configuration
+or whatever path you set for `source_entry_path` in the `webpacker.yml` configuration
-as entry directory to be turned into their own output files (or entry points, as Webpack calls it).
+is turned into their own output files (or entry points, as Webpack calls it).

 Suppose you want to change the source directory from `app/javascript`
 to `frontend` and entry directory from `packs` to `modules`